-In order to minimize scarring after an abdominal surgery one must ensure there is minimal tension at the incision line.
+In order to minimize scarring after abdominal surgery, one must ensure there is minimal tension at the incision line.
 A scar is fibrous tissue replacing the normal skin and the body’s natural way of repairing the skin after an injury.
 Tension is one of the main reasons for excessive scarring.

-After the fascia is closed, two layers of skin is closed using deep simple interrupted sutures and a running subcutaneous suture, both using 3-0 PDS.
+After the fascia is closed, two layers of skin are closed using deep simple interrupted sutures and a running subcutaneous suture, both using 3-0 PDS.
 If a patient has greater tension, a ZipLine closure can be utilized.
-After deeper, tension reducing sutures are inserted, a ZipLine closure is placed in the center of the abdominal incision where the point of maximal tension is located.
+After deeper, tension-reducing sutures are inserted, a ZipLine closure is placed in the center of the abdominal incision where the point of maximal tension is located.

 Excess swelling creates further tension on the incision line, pulling the incision line apart, creating wider, more noticeable scars.
 It is imperative to minimize swelling.
 In addition to compression garments, a Medrol dosepak is given to patients to decrease inflammation and thus decreasing incision scarring.

 In the interim, after the patient is two months post-operative, intense pulsed light (IPL) can be used for any remaining hyperpigmentation at the incision line.
 The IPL is a light therapy that is absorbed by the hyperpigmentation and used as heat to diminish unwanted pigment.
 We take many steps after an abdominal procedure to ensure we minimize incision line scarring.

 Schedule your complimentary consultation today with Dr. Mowlavi, a board-certified plastic surgeon who specializes in body contouring.

-This is a 65 year old female after a tummy tuck procedure that shows little to no signs of scarring.
+This is a 65-year-old female after a tummy tuck procedure that shows little to no signs of scarring.